 While the HDR performance does make for some really impressive color ranges, there is also some superb upscaling smarts that make lower quality inputs also look very good.
 The LED zones help to keep the dark areas black and the light areas bright with minimal bleed between the two.
 Edges are sharp, colors are punchy and the refresh rate is fast.

-There are complaints that the peak brightness could be higher as this will help to bring out the color punch even more.
+Some users have noted that the peak brightness could be higher, as this would help to bring out the color punch even more.
 It also helps with realizing the full potential of an HDR input.
+This is a relatively minor complaint though.

 - 30W Harman Kardon speakers